 Nabemono: Yosenabe Hot-Pot Recipe using S&B Soup Mix

-So Nabe-Mono is the Japanese word for hot pot dishes cooked over a portable stove on the dining table, especially eaten in the frigid wintertime to warm up the body from inside out.
-When eating, each family member takes broth and ingredients he/she likes from the pot to a small bowl for himself/herself.
+And Nabe-Mono is the word for the hot pot dish cooked over a portable stove on the dining table, especially eaten in the frigid wintertime to warm up the body from inside.

 Kiritanpo Nabe (きりたんぽ鍋)